-Attendance for students will be taken daily and evaluated every two (2) weeks by the Education Office.
+• VA Attendance Compliance Regulations: The attendance for students receiving Veterans Administration Educational Benefits will be taken daily and evaluated every two (2) weeks by the Education Office.
+Students exceeding 20% total absences in a calendar month will be terminated from their VA benefits for unsatisfactory attendance.